Edgbastonia coreena

-Edgbastonia coreena is a species of small freshwater snails which have an operculum, aquatic gastropod mollusks in the family Tateidae.
+Edgbastonia coreena is a species of small freshwater snail which have an operculum, aquatic gastropod mollusc in the family Tateidae.

 This species is endemic to Australia and found in Queensland.

 Description

 Shell

 The shell length is considered medium size of 2.61 to 3.09mm length (averaging 2.72mm in Males and 2.84mm in females).
 Their width ranges from 2.17 to 2.55mm (with males extending means of 2.72mm and females with 2.84mm).
-This is a significant reduction in size compared to Edgbastonia Corrugata’s (or Jardinella Corrugata’s) shell length of 3.46 to 4.06mm.
+This is a significant reduction in size compared to Edgbastonia Corrugata's (or Jardinella Corrugata's) shell length of 3.46 to 4.06mm.
 As well as a significant size difference to the smaller, related species, Edgbastonia Allanwillsi which has a length of 2.0 to 2.4mm and a width of 1.5 to 2.0mm.
 A similar species, the Edgbastonia edgbastonesis aligns more closely with Coreena, measuring of 2.74 to 3.22mm (which averages 2.8 for males and 2.98 for females), as well as width ranges of 2.36 to 2.86mm (average of 2.43mm for males and 2.58 for females).